Rhymlore/htcondor-web/_news/Martin_Banks_editorial_The_Parallel_Bridge.md

 layout: news
 ---

-This <a href="http://www.itpro.co.uk/blogs/martinb/2008/05/23/the-parallel-bridge/">ITPRO editorial</a> discusses HTC as the future for parallel business and commerce calculations, and references a collaboration between IBM labs and the Condor Project to bring HTC to the Blue Gene supercomputer.
+This [ITPRO editorial] (Archived Url: 'http://www.itpro.co.uk/blogs/martinb/2008/05/23/the-parallel-bridge/') discusses HTC as the future for parallel business and commerce calculations, and references a collaboration between IBM labs and the Condor Project to bring HTC to the Blue Gene supercomputer.